cmac038/ecdysis/README.md

 python3 --version
 ```

-Install python3 if it is missing; see (this article)[https://realpython.com/installing-python/] if you need help.
+Install python3 if it is missing; see [this article](https://realpython.com/installing-python/) if you need help.

 This script depends on Pillow, an image processing library.
-Installation instructions (here)[https://pillow.readthedocs.io/en/latest/installation/basic-installation.html].
+Installation instructions [here](https://pillow.readthedocs.io/en/latest/installation/basic-installation.html).

 Once these dependencies are installed, download the script via: